Purdue Pharma in discussion on $10 billion-$12 billion offer to settle opioid lawsuits: sources

 New York Attorney General Letitia James subpoenaed Wall Street banks, Purdue corporate entities and family offices in mid-August for records related to the Sackler family's finances, according to court records.

-In a letter to a judge in an earlier lawsuit, her office characterized payouts to the Sacklers from Purdue as fraudulent conveyances, a legal designation for clawing back money during bankruptcy proceedings.
+In a letter to a judge and an earlier lawsuit, her office characterized payouts to the Sacklers from Purdue as fraudulent conveyances, a legal designation for clawing back money during bankruptcy proceedings.

 "The opioid epidemic has ravaged American communities for over a decade, while a single family has made billions profiting from death and destruction," James said in a statement.
 "We won’t let up until we have delivered justice.”